 This bill amends the Code of West Virginia to allow patients and their caregivers to cultivate medical cannabis for personal consumption.
-Specifically, it introduces a new section, 16A-5-11, which permits patients with a valid identification card and a certification from a practitioner to grow medical cannabis in plant form.
-The bill stipulates that patients or caregivers may cultivate up to 10 cannabis plants, with a maximum of five being mature, flowering plants at any given time.
+Specifically, it introduces a new section, 16A-5-11, which permits certified patients and their caregivers to grow up to 10 cannabis plants, with a maximum of five being mature and flowering at any given time.
+This provision aims to enhance access to medical cannabis for patients who have received a certification from a practitioner and possess a valid identification card issued by the bureau.

-Additionally, the bill modifies existing sections related to the lawful use of medical cannabis.
-It expands the forms in which medical cannabis can be dispensed to include dry leaf and plant forms, which were previously excluded.
-The language also clarifies that the unlawful use of medical cannabis will be considered a violation of the Uniform Controlled Substances Act, and it allows patients or caregivers to incorporate medical cannabis into edible forms for personal use.
-Overall, the bill aims to enhance access to medical cannabis for patients while establishing clear guidelines for cultivation and use.
+Additionally, the bill modifies existing sections related to the lawful use and unlawful use of medical cannabis.
+It expands the forms in which medical cannabis can be dispensed to include dry leaf and plant forms, which were previously restricted.
+The bill also clarifies that the unlawful use of medical cannabis will be considered a violation of the Uniform Controlled Substances Act, and it allows patients and caregivers to incorporate medical cannabis into edible forms for personal use.
+Overall, the bill seeks to provide greater flexibility and access to medical cannabis for patients in West Virginia.

 Statutes affected: